35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 The emergency measures are explicitly aimed at stalled developments.
 Some big developments that might fall into this category [line the Old Kent Rd](https://www.southwark.gov.uk/sites/default/files/2025-10/Old%20Kent%20Road%20Area%20Action%20Plan%20Planning%20approvals%20September%202025.pdf) - the Ruby Triangle, Cantium Retail Park, each over a eleven hundred units and Southernwood Retail Park, over 700 units - all of which have planning permission for 35% affordable housing, but are not yet built.
 A reduction to 20% affordable housing on these sites would mean a loss of of around 400 affordable homes, accompnied by big losses in CIL payments.

+And while the measures are billed as 'time-limited' it is easy to imagine them remaining in place beyond 31 March 2028, or becoming embedded permanently into a [revised London Plan](https://www.london.gov.uk/programmes-strategies/planning/london-plan/next-london-plan), if *'market conditions'* do not improve to developers' satisfaction.
+In any event the consequences of two-years with a reduced affordable requirement will be hard to reverse – once a site is built-out with free-market housing, the opportunity for affordable housing will be gone.

-#### Homes just for all.....if you have the money
+#### Homes for all.....if you have the money

-it is also worth considering what the 'success' would look like, particularly in Southwark - it would be that only one out of every five new private development homes would be affordable, when 93% of Southwark's h/h are eligible for affordable housing and only 7% can afford free-market housing.
-The market for new homes on new developments in Southwark for the people who now live in Southwark would be effectively closed.
-This would be the price of 'spades in the ground'.
+It is also worth considering what the 'success' would look like, in terms of the communities that will result, if the 20% requirement takes effect.
+It would mean only one in five new development homes would be affordable; this is not a recipe for mixed and balanced communities, when only 7% of Southwark's households can afford free-market housing.
+The market for new homes on new developments in Southwark,for the people who now live in Southwark, would be effectively closed.
+A community heavily tilted towards the most affluent would be the price of *'spades in the ground'*.

-This igores the pertinant fact that developers have been happy enough to put 'spades in the ground' to build student residences and co-living developments, which have mushroomed

-R

-The Mayor and Steve Reed and developers are as one in their low opinion of local decision-making powers, as evidenced by the moves to put more of those powers in his hands.
-The consultation process will run over Christmas and looks both complicated and perfunctory.

-How temporary will the temporary measures be?
-It is easy to imagine them remaining in place beyond 31 March 2028, if *'market conditions'* do not improve to developers' satisfaction, or becoming embedded permanently into a [revised London Plan](https://www.london.gov.uk/programmes-strategies/planning/london-plan/next-london-plan).
-Also, while they are time-limited the consequences will be hard to reverse – once a site is built-out with free-market housing, the opportunity for affordable housing will be gone.
+We have no idea what Southwark's Labour administration thinks about Steve Reeds and Sadiq Khan's ideas.
+In its own self-congratulatory motion the Council welcomes a new London investment fund of 322m and the exclusion of student and co-living schemes from the emergency package.
+The motion ends with the single sentence, saying that the Council will *'continue to defending Southwark's planning policies'*.
+But what does this mean?
+Will Southwark intend to keep 35% affordable housing and oppose the emergency package?
+Or try to change it?

+These are unanswered questions, but one thing is clear; that as things stand the decisions about how much affordable housing we will get in Southwark are being made in the board rooms of big developers, such Berkeleys and British Land, not by the Council at Tooley St.

 A exclusively planning led approach, where planning is seen as solely as an obstacle - no account of developer profitability, beyond the confines of individual schemes.